deepnadevkar/change-detection-II/README.md

-# change-detection-II: matlab and visual basic code for a working memory task, which aims at understanding how subjects make perceptual decisions when faced with sensory uncertainty .
+# change-detection-II: matlab and visual basic code for modeling decision-making during uncertainty

+This project aims to understand how subjects make perceptual decisions when faced with sensory uncertainty .

 This repo contains my experiment and analysis code for a psychophysics task that tests a subject's visual working memory and perceptual decision-making.
 Here, we compared a Bayesian-optimal model with two subptiomal models of decision-making.